• Skip to primary navigation

 #6 – Be persistent and hang on!

-Many things will show up that you didn’t expect, things will go wrong, you will have to course correct.
+Many things will show up that you didn’t expect, things will go wrong, and you will have to course correct.
 Stay the course and trust.

 Tweet: Inviting other perspectives allows your original idea to become even more powerful and collaborative.